The art of communicating with journalists: How to get your campaigns to cut through the noise

 Essentially, rounding up the above, showing the journalist what they already have on the website and how you can add to it with authority and relevance, including or attaching the assets to an email (but not in a PDF format) and not asking us to email back for an image and finally, offering up expert comment which is exclusive.
 Just being a human that is warm and friendly will go a long way!”

-Check our digital PR training for more in-depth tips on outreaching to journalists.
+Check out our digital PR training for more in-depth tips on outreaching to journalists.

 Want cutting-edge digital news and tips straight to your inbox?
 Sign up to our monthly newsletter here